tonyjward/plagiarism_detection/README.md

 ## Application to Medium Articles
 Throughout the Udacity project I was itching to apply the techniques to another "real life" dataset.
 I thought the content sharing platform Medium would provide a rich source of data - and decided to look for plagiarism in articles written about data science.
 In order to do this I build a web scraper using a combination of Selelium and Beautiful soup that could log in to Medium using a twitter handle (you need a paid subscription to access all the articles) and download all articles for a specific search term.

 Sagemaker allows you to easily deploy your model as a web service, however that is overkill for our exploratory investigation.
-Addiitonally we would be making many thousands of model predictions, and I didn't want to incur any unnecessary AWS costs.
-I therefore [re-did the modelling  locally without Sagemaker](notebooks/1_train_model.ipynb), and saved the model so that it could be applied to the medium articles.
+Additionally since we are comparing hundreds of articles pairwise  we would be making many thousands of model predictions.
+I didn't want to pay for an API endpoint to make these predictions and therefore [re-did the modelling  locally without Sagemaker](notebooks/1_train_model.ipynb).

-I compared the articles pairwise, ranked them and [brought back the top 5 most likely article combinations to contain plagiarism](notebooks/2_results.ipynb)
+Using this saved PyTorch model I [brought back the top 5 most likely article combinations to contain plagiarism](notebooks/2_results.ipynb)

 ### Methods Used
 * Webscraping (Selenium, Beautiful Soup, Docker)